 ENTRY LEVEL PRACTICE NURSES

-Entry level nursing is a three stage process:
+Entry level nursing is a 3 stage process:

-STAGE 1.
-YOU NEED TO DECIDE ON THE TYPE OF EDUCATION THAT YOU WANT TO OBTAIN.
+YOU NEED TO DECIDE ON THE TYPE OF EDUCATION THAT YOU WANT TO OBTAIN

 No matter which option you choose, you will need to have completed your high school or GED diploma.
 If you choose the ADN or BSN, you may also have to complete a number of undergraduate courses, usually in subjects such as statistics and English.
 You can expect this to take between three and six months to complete.